Fluid Control with Localized Spacetime Windows: Localized Spacetime Control

 \subsubsection{Scaling Parameters}

 The coefficients $k_e, k_f, k_t, k_s,$ and $k_b$ balance the contributions of the editing terms, the force regularizers and the buffer region constraint.
 Our objective terms are normalized by counts ($n_p, n_g, T$) to be roughly scale-invariant with respect to the number of controlled particles, grid nodes, and timesteps.
+Therefore, we set $k_f=k_t=k_s=k_b=1.0$ in all examples and adjust only $k_e$ according to the specific control task to balance editing accuracy against regularization.